evandeaubl/kiss-personal/README.md

 Some additional notes:

-* git-annex: uses https://github.com/dilyn-corner/KISS-haskell, or any other suitable ghc package.
+* git-annex, wstunnel: uses https://github.com/dilyn-corner/KISS-haskell, or any other suitable ghc package.